 - Landlord and Tenant Act 1954 and Security of Tenure

-In some instances, the security of tenure conferred by the Act can be excluded from a lease by agreement at the outset and in such cases, it’s important that tenants understand the implications this may have in the longer term and for Landlord’s that the prescribed procedure is followed to the letter.
+In some instances, the security of tenure conferred by the Landlord and Tenant Act 1954 can be excluded from a lease by agreement at the outset, and in such cases, it’s important that tenants understand the implications this may have in the longer term and for Landlord’s that the prescribed procedure is followed to the letter.

 O’Donnell Solicitors has a great deal of experience representing clients in drafting and negotiating leases for commercial premises.
 We pride ourselves on providing commercially astute, straight-talking advice.

-To access our Commercial Property services please contact James O’Donnell on 01457 761 320 or email James O’Donnell at [email protected] or a member of his team.
+To access our Commercial Property services, please contact James O’Donnell on 01457 761 320 or email James O’Donnell at email@example.com or a team member.